-Purpose and intent.
-The Yorktown Heights Planned Design District consists of the parcels and rights-of-way within the boundary shown on as shown on the zoning map of the Town of Yorktown.
-This area was once the center of commerce in the town, was redeveloped during urban renewal to accommodate automobile centered life with many large commercial buildings and large paved parking areas.
+- Purpose and intent.
+The Yorktown Heights Planned Design District consists of the parcels and rightsof-way within the boundary as shown on the zoning map of the Town of Yorktown.
+This area was once the center of commerce in the Town, was redeveloped during urban renewal to accommodate automobile-centered life with many large commercial buildings and large paved parking areas.
 Many of these buildings are now vacant as lifestyles and buying habits transition to digital consumerism making this area ripe for other types of redevelopment.
 The intent of this overlay zone is to encourage a walkable hamlet-style development that is both a commercial and community center that better serves the needs of its residents and surrounding neighborhoods.
-Further, the Town Board notes that the Yorktown Heights hamlet supports several developments such as the Underhill Apartments the Kear Street Apartmentsand the Beaver Ridge Apartments, which were built with densities exceeding the multi-family R-3 zoning district regulations, and these developments do not exhibit adverse impacts related to their density.
+Further, the Town Board notes that the Yorktown Heights hamlet supports several developments such as the Underhill Apartments, the Kear Street Apartments and the Beaver Ridge Apartments, which were built with densities exceeding the multifamily R-3 zoning district regulations, and these developments do not exhibit adverse impacts related to their density.
 The Yorktown Heights hamlet business center is able to support appropriate density above that shown in the R-3 zone.
-It is the intent of this legislation to promote development of appropriate densities that will support the downtown, promote economic development, and increase housing types within town, while also improving the walkability and quality of open spaces.
-Specifically, the following objectives are encouraged:

-- 1. Phase out of incompatible, nonconforming uses and signs. - 2.
-Construction of attractive building facades along Commerce Street, Downing Drive, Veterans Road, Kear Street, and Underhill Avenue with off-street rear parking lots. - 3.
-Transportation design that emphasizes Complete Street design methods and practices and that includes the pedestrian and bicycle experience to encourage users of the North County Trailway, connected town trailways, and the disabled to be able to move through the overlay zone safely. - 4.
-Creation of off-street parking lots for shared parking between adjoining and neighboring principal uses.
+It is the intent of this article to promote development of appropriate densities that will support the downtown, promote economic development, and increase housing types within the Town, while also improving the walkability and quality of open spaces.
+Specifically, the following objectives are encouraged: - (1) Phase out of incompatible, nonconforming uses and signs. - (2) Construction of attractive building facades along Commerce Street, Downing Drive, Veterans Road, Kear Street, and Underhill Avenue with off-street rear parking lots. - (3) Transportation design that emphasizes Complete Street design methods and practices and that includes the pedestrian and bicycle experience to encourage users of the North County Trailway, connected Town trailways, and the disabled to be able to move through the overlay zone safely. - (4) Creation of off-street parking lots for shared parking between adjoining and neighboring principal uses. - (5) Application of enhanced street access, building design, off-street parking, landscaping and buffering controls by the Planning Board to enhance the physical appearance of properties in the Yorktown Heights Planned Design District Overlay Zone. - (6) Development of multifamily residential uses not to exceed three stories, unless otherwise stated herein.

-- 5. Application of enhanced street access, building design, off-street parking, landscaping and buffering controls by the Planning Board to enhance the physical appearance of properties in the Yorktown Heights Planned Design District Overlay Zone. - 6.
-Development of multi-family residential uses not to exceed three stories, unless otherwise stated herein. - 7.
-Creation of mixed-use space that includes live-work space or professional office use in a residence pursuant to §300-76.
+(7) Creation of mixed-use space that includes live-work space or professional office use in a residence pursuant to § 300-76.

-A. Permitted Main Uses.
+B. Permitted main uses.